PeterGilroy/ec2status/README.md

 Example output:
 ```
 $ ./ec2.sh stop
-Retreiving list of running EC2 instances for peter.gilroy...
+Retrieving list of running EC2 instances for peter.gilroy...
 Which EC2 instance do you wish to stop?
 [1] us-west-2c  i-0abf0ea057f3b4504     peter.gilroy_test
 Enter Index ID for instance to stop (1 to 1): 1